jfecher/ante/README.md

 ~strPtr is automatically freed free myPtr ~myPtr must be manually freed
 ```
-* API designers given full reign to implement custom rules for their types, full access to the (immutable)
+* API designers given full reign to implement custom rules for their types, full access to the
 parse tree is provided, along with a quick list of the uses of the variable in question.
 ```go
 ~Generic types are implemented with type variables, identified by a '